This post was originally published in January 2024. It was updated with new photos and instructions in October 2024.

 Layer the meats together (crumble a little at a time of each) so the meatballs mixture is easy to mix together.
 This prevents over-mixing and helps create light, tender meatballs!

-- Add the bread mixture to the meat.
+- Combine panade and meat.
+Add the bread mixture to the meat.
 Gently combine with your hands until just mixed.

-- Pour the red sauce into a large pot.
+- Simmer meatballs in sauce.
+Pour the red sauce into a large pot.
 Add the browned meatballs and bring to a simmer.
 Simmer for 10-15 minutes. until the meatballs are cooked through.
 Enjoy!

-Store leftover meatballs in an airtight container in the fridge for up to five days.
+To Store: Store leftover meatballs in an airtight container in the fridge for up to 5 days.
 Leftovers work well for a sub sandwich!

 Serving Ideas